-I knew I shouldn’t have stopped.
+I was in Liberia, Costa Rica, backpacking my way through the country when I knew I shouldn’t have stopped.
 I was in my stride with both backpacks loaded tightly onto my body when a man approached me.

 It was daylight.
 There was a crowd of people at the bus station just ahead.
 I still had plenty of time to catch my bus to the next country, Nicaragua.
 I was leaving from Liberia, my last stop in Costa Rica.

 I had seen someone moving out of the corner of my eye, and a dark man with wild, wiry hair crossed my path and stood in front of me saying something in an accent so thick that I couldn’t understand.
 His eyes an indication that his mind wasn’t really there.
 As I tried to walk past him his bony fingers grabbed my arm and held it in a tight grip.
 He continued to speak still holding onto my arm.
 I pulled at it to pull away but he remained holding it tightly so that I couldn't leave.

 “I don’t understand,” I said loudly, allowing my arm to relax and go flaccid within his grasp.
 He loosened his grip as my arm relaxed.

 Unperturbed he kept on, staring at me as he sprouted words that made no sense.